Lebanese veterans block highways in budget protest

 Fears of cuts in public-sector pay and pensions sparked protests as the budget was being drawn up earlier this year.
 The draft approved by cabinet omitted a proposed temporary public-sector pay cut.

-But army veterans continue to object to measures that will affect them.
-The draft budget includes a 3% cut in their pensions to help support health care and social services, a pension tax and a freeze on early retirement.
+Still, army veterans object to plans that will affect them in the draft budget, including a 3% cut in their pensions to help support health care and social services, a pension tax and a freeze on early retirement.

-In a reminder of the political issues facing Prime Minister Saad al-Hariri’s government, plumes of smoke rose early on Thursday as veterans blocked highways for several hours with burning tyres.
-Long lines of cars queued on the highway south of Beirut, a scene repeated elsewhere in the country.
+In a reminder of the hurdles facing Prime Minister Saad al-Hariri’s government, plumes of smoke rose early on Thursday as veterans blocked highways for several hours with burning tyres.
+Long lines of cars queued on the highway south of Beirut and other parts of the country.

 The veterans waved Lebanese flags and held photos of soldiers who died in service, whose families will also be affected.